GraphWhy/GraphwhyBackend/README.md

 ## Getting Started

 Following this section will get you up and running so you can see what we are working with on our back end.
 Hopefully you will decide to help the cause aswell!
+(Instructions assume Ubuntu 14.04 but should work with other linux distros)

 ### Prerequisites